 Although people come to music therapy to feel or function better due to a struggle in life such as dementia, brain injury, depression, or anxiety, these difficulties do not define the individual.
-I do not look at people and see their problems; in music, I get to see their potential.
-They are still in there – the beautiful, unique soul rising to the occasion of personal growth, rehabilitation, or transformation.
-Even at the end of life or at the rock bottom of suffering – the intangible essence of music reaches deep into the person, and reveals their strengths and potential.
+I do not look at people and see only their problems; in music, I get to see their strengths, their potential, and all of the beautiful things that make us human.
+Even at the end of life or at the rock bottom of suffering – the intangible essence of music is there to reach deep within.

 Within music therapy, indescribable moments of connectedness occur between the music therapist, the client, and the music.
 The music and the relationship developed within the music facilitate the growth, transformation, and rebuilding the client seeks and needs.
 These moments of attunement are a peak experience for me as a music therapist – they feed my soul, and help me to get through the more difficult aspects of my work (after all, I am often seeing people during some of their greatest struggles).